 Physical fitness gets a good amount of attention in health-related discussions, but mental fitness is also important and shouldn’t be neglected in our daily routines.

-Mental fitness does not mean intense brain training, but rather regularly engaging in fun, creative exercises that encourages your brain to think critically.
+Mental fitness does not mean intense brain training, but rather regularly engaging in fun, creative exercises that encourage your brain to think critically.
 When you follow a regular routine of waking up, eating, watching tv, reading a book, and so on, there are not many opportunities for your brain to think in new ways.
 Actively participating in taking care of your mental fitness can keep your mind sharp, improve your memory, and boost your well-being.

 Your mind and body are connected in so many more ways than just anatomically and that’s one of the many reasons why mental fitness is so important.